forestdb/forestdb.org/models/kachakeche-comparison-class.md

 ---
 layout: model
-title: "Heavy or not?": A comparison class model
+title: Heavy or not comparison classes
 model-language: webppl
 ---